 - You can publish, update, or delete an episode at any time

-- Readers will have the opportunity to engage with their stories using the following
+- Readers have the opportunity to engage with their stories using the following

-- Follow: readers will be able to follow the stories they want to read
+- Follow: readers are be able to follow the stories they want to read

 - Fave: readers can mark the stories they like the most, and the stories with the most Faves will be featured in a leaderboard